How to Grow Tuberous Drosera

 Again, the key to successfully cultivating of tuberous Drosera is to closely mimic the conditions tuberous Drosera are subjected to in nature.

 Sow them in june and keep them dry and hot (at least about 85 °F (30 °C)) in the full sun until mid-end of September.
 Then keep them wet and at natural (shortening) daylight.
 Seeds will germinate when light period and the temperatures are appropriate, mostly from October to December.
+That is the easiest method and I generally use it.
+I sow the seeds, put a clear film onto the pot and put them onto the terrace into the full sun whole summer long.

 Store the seeds from August to mid-September at around 85°F (30°C) before sowing them.
 Then keep them wet and at natural (shortening) daylight.
 Seeds will germinate when light period and the temperatures are appropriate, mostly from October to December.